• Skip to main content

 Population and ethnicity

 As of 2013, the total population of Kangmar County was 34,000, including ethnic minorities such as Han, Hui, and Tibetan.
-Tibetans accounted for 99% of the total population.
-Among them, the population of agricultural and pastoral areas accounted for 93% of the total population.
+Tibetans accounted for 99% of total population.
+Among them, population of agricultural and pastoral areas accounted for 93% of total population.

 Brief History

-Kangmar was part of Gyantse Dzong under the jurisdiction of Kashag regime
+Kangmar was part of Gyantse Dzong under jurisdiction of Kashag regime

-In 1951, Kangmar was under the jurisdiction of Gyantse County.
+In 1951, Kangmar was under jurisdiction of Gyantse County.

-In 1960, Kangmar County was established under the jurisdiction of Gyantse Prefecture.
+In 1960, Kangmar County was established under jurisdiction of Gyantse Prefecture.

-In 1964, Gyantse Prefecture was abolished, and Kangmar County was placed under the jurisdiction of Shigatse Prefecture.
+In 1964, Gyantse Prefecture was abolished, and Kangmar County was placed under jurisdiction of Shigatse Prefecture.

 In 2014, Shigatse Prefecture was abolished and the prefecture-level Shigatse City was established, and Kangmar County has been under jurisdiction of Shigatse City since then